Ingan121/UDSBypass/README.md

 (Long-tap the link and tap 'Save link' or such thing.
 Check the filename after downloading, since some browsers add a .txt extension when downloading.)

 # Overview of UDS Detection
-UDS detection, Unix Domain Socket detection, is a very stupid and dumb way to detect [Magisk](https://github.com/topjohnwu/Magisk).
+UDS detection (Unix Domain Socket detection) is a very stupid and dumb way to detect [Magisk](https://github.com/topjohnwu/Magisk).
 Magisk obfuscates its socket names to random 32-digit strings.
 UDS detection sees this random string as a trace of Magisk.
 To find this trace, it reads '/proc/net/unix', and finds a 32-digit (without \@) socket name starting with \@, then if it exists, it says 'rooted'.

 It is first introduced with [the proposed commit request on the Rootbeer repository](https://github.com/scottyab/rootbeer/pull/88).
 The author closed the request herself and renamed her repository containing a modified Rootbeer with UDS detection to [RootbeerFresh](https://github.com/kimchangyoun/RootbeerFresh).
 After then, some security solutions like [Liapp](https://liapp.lockincomp.com/) and [Promon](https://promon.co/) was updated to include this Magisk detection method.
 (As of 6/2, it seems no other apps and security solutions except the prementioned two are either using this method or able to detect Magisk 19+.)